 Thit Kho: Vietnam’s Caramelized Pork Dish Worth Your Time

-Every travel guide to Vietnam leads you to the same five dishes.
-Pho gets the headlines.
-Banh mi gets the Instagram posts.
-But thit kho—caramelized pork braised in fish sauce and coconut juice—is the dish that actually tells you how Vietnamese home cooks think about flavor.
-It’s also the dish you’ll struggle to find outside Vietnam, which makes it worth understanding before you go.
+Vietnam travel guides all mention the same five dishes.
+Pho gets the press.
+Banh mi gets the foodie photos.
+Thit kho—that sticky caramelized pork braised in fish sauce and coconut juice—shows how Vietnamese home cooks really approach flavor.
+You won’t find this much outside Vietnam, which makes it worth learning about before your trip.

 Thit Kho Is Caramel and Umami Working Exactly Right